-In This video: Beautiful performance by Arngunnur Árnadóttir as clarinet soloist with Iceland Symphony Orchestra lead by conductor Cornelius Meister From Iceland Symphony’s concert, Harpa, Reykjavík, September 10th 2015.
+In this video below: Beautiful performance by Arngunnur Árnadóttir as clarinet soloist with Iceland Symphony Orchestra lead by conductor Cornelius Meister From Iceland Symphony’s concert, Harpa, Reykjavík, September 10th 2015.

 But, What are they performing?

 They are performing Mozart’s last concerto: Clarinet Concerto in A major, K.622, that Mozart finished less than three months before his death.
 It was the first clarinet concerto to be written by a major composer – except that Mozart did not write it for the clarinet at all.
 It consists of three movements, in a fast–slow–fast succession:

 – Allegro (0:27)

 Find more clarinet classical music in this playlist: Instrument: Clarinet

 Let’s find more about Arngunnur Árnadóttir (clarinet soloist)?

 Arngunnur Árnadóttir is an Icelandic poet and musician, She holds a Bachelor in Music from Hochschule für Musik “Hanns Eisler” in Berlin– where she studied the clarinet and graduated with highest honours in 2012.
 Since then she is the lead clarinet player for the Icelandic Symphony Orchestra.
 Arngunnur has performed chamber music in Berlin, Amsterdam, London and around Iceland, as well as pop music with the bands Samaris and Hjaltalín.